 Gluten-Free Flour: You can make this easy recipe for gluten-free oatmeal chocolate chip bars with any gluten-free flour blend you have on hand.
 I have tested the recipe with my own flour blend as well as Bob's Red Mill 1-1.
 These flour blends contain a variety of gluten-free flours as well as xanthan gum.
 A single flour such as oat flour or almond flour will not work in this recipe.

-Gluten Free Oats: For the best results I recommend using old-fashioned oats in this recipe.
+Gluten Free Oats: I recommend using old-fashioned oats in this recipe for the best results.
 Quick Oats are too thin and you will lose the texture of this cookie bar.
 If you are celiac or gluten-free, make sure to use gluten-free oats.

 VERY IMPORTANT REGARDING OATS: Please make sure to purchase certified gluten-free oats if you have celiac or a wheat allergy.
 While oats are naturally gluten-free there are often problems with processing and manufacturing.
 I buy my gluten-free oats from Thrive Market, Bob’s Red Mill or GF Harvest PureOats.
 However, you can not make this recipe without oats.
 I recommend checking out my Gluten Free Blondie Recipe instead.